The genealogy of a solvable population model under selection with dynamics related to directed polymers: Coalescent processes

-In \cite{Pitman1999}, Pitman studies the so-called $\Lambda$-coalescent.
+In \cite{Pitman1999}, Pitman studied the so-called $\Lambda $-coalescent.
 It consists in ``coalescents with multiple collisions'' that are continuous time Markov chains taking value in $\PP_\infty$. $\Lambda$-coalescents have the property that the rate at which blocks are merging does not depend on the size of the blocks nor on the integers that are in the blocks, moreover simultaneous collisions do not happen.
 Let $\lambda_{b,k}$ be the rate that $k$ blocks merge into a single one when there are $b$ blocks in total.
-The array $\big(\lambda_{b,k}\big)_{2 \leq k \leq b }$ determines the distribution of $\Pi^n$'s and, consequently, the distribution of $\Pi$.
-As Pitman shows in \cite{Pitman1999}, there exists a coalescent process with transition rates $\lambda_{b,k}$ if, and only if, the consistency condition
+The array $ (\lambda _{b,k} )_{2 \leq k \leq b }$ determines the distribution of $\Pi ^n$'s and, consequently, the distribution of $\Pi$.
+As Pitman shows in \cite{Pitman1999}, there exists a coalescent process with transition rates $\lambda_{b,k}$ if and only if the consistency condition

 holds.
-In this case, there exists a nonnegative and finite measure on the Borel subsets of $[0,1]$ such that
+In this case, there exists a non-negative and finite measure on the Borel subsets of $[0,1]$ such that

 The process is then called the $\Lambda$-coalescent.
 When $\Lambda$ is a unit mass at zero, we obtain the Kingman's coalescent.
-An other notorious case is when $\Lambda$ is the uniform distribution on $[0,1]$, this process was studied by Bolthausen and Sznitman in \cite{Bolthausen1998} and is named after the authors.
+Another notorious case is when $\Lambda$ is the uniform distribution on $[0,1]$; this process was studied by Bolthausen and Sznitman in \cite {Bolthausen1998} and is named after the authors.

-One can further generalize these processes and obtain $\PP_\infty$-Markov processes that may undergo ``simultaneous multiple collisions", the $\Xi$-coalescent, {\it see M\"ohle and Sagitov \cite{Mohle2001} and Schweinsberg \cite{Schweinsberg2000}}.
-Let $b, b_1, \ldots, b_a, s$ be nonnegative integers such that $b_1\geq \ldots \geq b_a \geq 2$ and $b= s + \sum b_i$.
-Then, $\Xi$-coalescent are $\PP_\infty$-Markov processes characterized by the rates $\lambda_{b; b_1, \ldots, b_a; s } $ at which $b$ blocks merge into $a+s$ blocks, with $s$ blocks that remain unchanged and $a$ blocks that are obtained by the union of $b_1, \ldots , b_a$ blocks before the merging.
-As M\"ohle and Sagitov observe in Lemma 3.3 of \cite{Mohle2001} (see also Schweinsberg \cite{Schweinsberg2000}) the transition rates satisfy the following recursion:
+One can further generalize these processes and obtain $\PP_\infty $-Markov processes that may undergo ``simultaneous multiple collisions,'' the $\Xi$-coalescent, \textit{see M\"ohle and Sagitov \cite {Mohle2001} and Schweinsberg \cite{Schweinsberg2000}}.
+Let $b, b_1, \ldots, b_a, s$ be non-negative integers such that $b_1\geq\cdots\geq b_a \geq2$ and $b= s + \sum b_i$.
+Then, $\Xi$-coalescent are $\PP _\infty$-Markov processes characterized by the rates $\lambda_{b; b_1, \ldots, b_a; s } $ at which $b$ blocks merge into $a+s$ blocks, with $s$ blocks that remain unchanged and $a$ blocks that are obtained by the union of $b_1, \ldots, b_a$ blocks before the merging.
+As M\"ohle and Sagitov observe in Lemma~3.3 of \cite{Mohle2001} (see also Schweinsberg \cite{Schweinsberg2000}) the transition rates satisfy the following recursion:

-Hence the distribution of a $\Xi$-coalescent is completely determined by the rates $\lambda_{b; b_1, \ldots, b_a}$.
+Hence, the distribution of a $\Xi$-coalescent is completely determined by the rates $\lambda_{b; b_1, \ldots, b_a}$.

-\subsection{Weak convergence of ancestral processes.}
+\subsection{Weak convergence of ancestral processes}